Public safety reform: Governor Cuomo’s requirement from police stations for state funding in 2021

 Several communities have gotten a head start with community feedback sessions.
 The City of Albany created the Policing Reform and Reinvention Collaborative that streams public input conferences to “engage in a robust conversation about policing in Albany and explore opportunities to reimagine how we create safety in our community. “

-In today’s State of the State speech, Cuomo highlighted Schenectady as a community that is paving the way on community collaboration.
+In Monday’s State of the State speech, Cuomo highlighted Schenectady as a community that is paving the way on community collaboration.

 William Rivas proposed his idea of a Community Diversity Panel during one of Schenectady’s Police Reform and Reinvention Collaborative video discussions where community members could discuss concrete plans for change.